rioastamal/spot-dev-machine/README.md

 Security group for SSH server in the EC2 instance only allows connection from values defined in `dev_my_ip` and `dev_cloud9_ips`.
 If you use AWS Cloud9 other than `ap-southeast-1` then you may need to change the value of dev_cloud9_ips.

 To get list of IP address range for AWS Cloud9 you can refer to this [page](https://docs.aws.amazon.com/cloud9/latest/user-guide/ip-ranges.html).

+## Contributing

+Fork this repo and send me a PR.
+I am happy to review and merge it.

+## License

+This project is licensed under MIT License.